suave-ucsd/SuAVE-Documentation/Publish_Questionnare.md

 # Publish Questionnare

 **Requirement**: A survey dataset, where the first row are the column titles and the following rows are the completed entries.
-This can be a CSV file or Google Sheet
+This can be a CSV file or Google Sheet.

-Step 2: Create a new survey in your gallery: read this Step 3: Configure your newly created survey:
-                - add metadata: read this
-                - customize symbols: read this
-                - modify variable types:
-                - edit the data table
-                - re-upload or relink your data
-                - specify the default view….

 If you do not have a survey dataset, follow the step-by-step guide [here]().